-This Grey Dynamics African Intelligence Article analyses the SADAT paramilitary group, and the political de facto implications placed on Turkish-African relations and security amid an increase in cooperation with nation-states.
+This Grey Dynamics African Intelligence Article analyses the SADAT paramilitary group, and the political de facto implications placed on Turkish-African relations and security amid an increase in cooperation between Turkey and African states.

-Turkey has an expanding network with more than 35 African countries and a growing number of military training agreements.
-SADAT presence has been reported in the Suakin port in Sudan, a potential strategic outpost for Turkey.
-The port was once a historic Ottoman port, signalling a revival of Turkey’s influence and intentions in Africa.
+Turkey has an expanding network in Africa involving more than 35 countries and a growing number of military training agreements.
+SADAT’s presence has been reported in the Suakin port in Sudan, a potential strategic outpost for Turkey, signalling a revival of Turkey’s influence and intentions in Africa.
+(The port was once a historic Ottoman port.)
 More recently in 2020, Turkey secured closer military cooperation deals with Uganda and Guinea.

-Turkey is currently being investigated over allegations that it supplied military equipment to Boko Haram by the Nigerian Armed Forces.
+Yet, it is also facing obstacles: Turkey is currently being investigated by the Nigerian Armed Forces over allegations that it supplied military equipment to Boko Haram.
 It is almost certain that SADAT is loyal to Erdogan’s regime.
 What these indicators suggest is that Turkey’s paramilitary wings in Africa have well and truly taken off, for better or worse.